Electronics Engineering Overview

 Engineering technologists play a critical role, serving as a nexus between engineers and technicians.
 From conception to design, development, testing, and production, they are essential to the production process.

 If you’re a critical thinker who enjoys putting things together and integrating multiple systems, then a degree in Electronics Engineering could be the beginning of your new career.
 ECPI University's Electronics Engineering Technology degree is a skills-based degree with hands on labs, simulations, and faculty with industry experience.
-Through ECPI University’s year-round schedule, you can earn a Bachelor of Science Degree in Electronics Engineering Technology with a concentration in Electronics Engineering Technology in just 2.5 years.
+Through ECPI University’s year-round schedule, you could earn a Bachelor of Science Degree in Electronics Engineering Technology with a concentration in Electronics Engineering Technology in as little as 2.5 years.

 - Program Description

 At ECPI University, you learn from seasoned professionals, faculty members who possess academic credentials supported by real-world experience.
 Classrooms and labs are outfitted with industry equipment, and curriculum is designed with input from industry professionals.
 They help faculty members develop programs designed to produce graduates who fulfill the needs of today’s employers.
 The program has a history of successful graduates and encourages students to seek certifications and internships to enhance a graduates marketability in the workforce.
 ECPI’s Electronics Engineering Technology program can help you learn how to:

 - Use testing and measuring instruments to acquire data, analyze problems, and design a system or process.

 - Demonstrate an ability to manage engineering technology projects.